dakotamm/research_blog/_posts/2025-10-01-prelim-moor-finalizing-paper-1.md

 The intent of this was to start taking a look at model output myself and learn how to use the extraction tools.
 A few initial thoughts:
 * My model (black) surface elevation values are shifted lower by a consistent value.
 I will look into changing this to be more consistent with the LO hindcast model.
 * My model tends to predict more oxygen than the hindcast model.
+* My model tends to be a little cooler during fall as well...
 * It looks like some "freshwater" influx events in the spring are more pronounced in my extractions.

 Not a lot of action here yet, but I look forward to evaluating this model with observational data throughout Whidbey Basin.